Study Politics, History & Economics at King's

 The Council for Christian Colleges & Universities, which includes the American Studies Program, Oxford Summer Program, Latin America Studies Program, and Middle East Studies Program are all options for students.
 In addition, The Washington Centre in Washington, DC, and summer courses at the Canadian School of Peacebuilding and the Canadian Mennonite University are also available.

-- 4-Year Bachelor of Arts or Science in Environmental Studies (Politics and Economics)
+- 4-year Bachelor of Arts or Science in Environmental Studies (Economics and Politics concentration)

 I was born and raised in Edmonton.
 I knew I wanted to stay in Edmonton throughout university and had a number of options to carefully consider.
 What really appealed to me about King’s was the small…